 Configuration: The setting of the Special Function 2 Invert Enable (Option Switch 5 - SF2 INV) DIP switch determines if this feature is active.
-When the switch is OFF, the Special Function 2 input is sensed as active when the voltage is greater than $70V{RMS}$ for 550 milliseconds or off when the voltage is less than $50V{RMS}$ for 550 milliseconds are obtained by the switch is set to ON, the Special Function 2 input is sensed as active when the voltage is less than $50V{RMS}$ for 550 milliseconds.
+When the switch is OFF, the Special Function 2 input is sensed as active when the voltage is greater than $70V{RMS}$ for 550 milliseconds or off when the voltage is less than $50V{RMS}$ for 550 milliseconds.
+When the switch is set to ON, the Special Function 2 input is sensed as active when the voltage is less than $50V{RMS}$ for 550 milliseconds and off when the voltage is greater than $70V{RMS}$ for 550 milliseconds.
 The testing default for this feature should be disabled.
 The Special Func 2 Enable user option in RaeComM must be selected in order for Special Function 2 to function.